jbcirs/GuestXCodeTest/README.md

 **Screen Output:**
 Results: Lines: 4, words: 6

-- Please reference the VowelsForWords folder.
+- Run the project and navigate to VowelsForWords.

 ## Question 5